mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Warbots are programmed to recognize and ignore friendly troops and are programmed with terrain maps, battle plans and threat criteria.
-They are all installed with transponders for battlefield ‘friend or foe’ recognition.
+They are all installed with transponders for battlefield 'friend or foe' recognition.

 A11/58231